 Before you can apply for a United States green card, you’ll need to have a specific medical exam.
-This exam can only be administered by a doctor authorized by the U.S. Citizenship and Immigration Services (USCIS), like Dr. Josephine Julian, Dr. Lisa Kalik, and Dr. Denise Pate.
+This exam can only be administered by an immigration doctor authorized by the U.S. Citizenship and Immigration Services (USCIS).

 Your results should be ready within one week.
 Once you’re handed the completed Form I-693 in a sealed envelope by your doctor, it’s your job to bring it with you to your local USCIS office.
 It’s important that you do not tamper with the envelope in any way—the USCIS will not accept it if it has been opened.

 There is a chance that your Green Card Exam will result in you being ruled medically inadmissible to enter or remain in the United States.
 Reasons for this may include communicative illness, history of drug abuse, lack of required vaccinations, or a physical or mental disorder that causes behavior that could pose a threat to yourself or others.

 Regardless of your immigration status, yearly physical exams should be scheduled to best monitor your health and identify any potential issues early on.
 There are also some jobs for which a pre-employment physical exam may be necessary.